 The Welsh Grand National has always been a big highlight over the festive period.
-With 3m 5 ½f to cover at Chepstow racecourse then stamina is a ‘must-have’ requirement when it comes to finding the winner, while if you like your trends you might want to know that 16 of the 18 winners have been aged 9 or younger, while 14 of the last 18 winners carried 11-0 or less.
+With 3m 5 ½f to cover at Chepstow racecourse then stamina is a ‘must-have’ requirement when it comes to finding the winner, while if you like your trends you might want to know that 17 of the 19 winners have been aged 9 or younger – plus, 15 of the last 19 winners carried 11-0 or less.

-This year the race is set to be run on Sunday 27th December 2020
+This year the race will be staged on Monday 27th December 2020.

 Recent Welsh National Winners